openshift-psap/specfem-client/documentation/specfem_blog.md

 Configuring Specfem
 ===================

-Our goal with Specfem GO client is to benchmark the performance of our in-house OpenShift cluster.
-We chose to design a GO client (instead of an operator), so that we could control more interactively the configuration and execution of the application.
+Our goal with Specfem Go client is to benchmark the performance of our in-house OpenShift cluster.
+We chose to design a Go client (instead of an operator), so that we can control more interactively the configuration and execution of the application.

-For the configuration, we wanted to have control over four properties:
+For the configuration, we wanted to have control over these four
+properties:
 1. the number of OpenMP cores
 2. the number of MPI processes
 3. the number of MPI processes per worker node